Common pesticides in food reducing sperm count worldwide, study says | KRDO

 A significant impact

-The study, published Wednesday in the journal Environmental Health Perspectives, examined studies around the world on the two chemicals and found 20 that met the study’s standards for inclusion.
+The study, published Wednesday in the journal Environmental Health Perspectives, examined 25 studies around the world on the two chemicals and included 20 studies in the meta-analysis.
 Those studies looked at 42 different levels of impact among 1,774 men in 21 different study populations.

 Men who were more highly exposed to the pesticides, such as those who work in agriculture, had significantly less sperm concentration than men who had the least exposure to organophosphates and N-methyl carbamates, the study found.